 2- Activity Name: the description of the activity.

-3-Original Duration: the period of time required to execute the activity or a summary of the duration required to execute a group of activities under certain level.
+3-Original Duration: the period required to execute the activity or a summary of the duration required to execute a group of activities under a certain level.

-4- Duration % Completed: Activity Percentage completed from the time point of view, i.e. activity no. DUB4001001 “HVAC Ducts” is 40% completed as of the schedule data date which is 20-Oct-2012 and this % completed indicate the forecast completion date which is item no. 8.
+4- Duration % Completed: Activity Percentage completed from the time point of view, i.e. activity no. DUB4001001 “HVAC Ducts” is 40% completed as of the scheduled data date which is 20-Oct-2012 and this % completed indicates the forecast completion date which is item no. 8.

-5- BL Project start: BL is a shortcut to Base Line which represent the planned start as per the Baseline schedule and these values are fixed.
+5- BL Project start: BL is a shortcut to Base Line which represents the planned start as per the Baseline schedule and these values are fixed.

-6- Actual / Forecast Start: This is recording of the project history, When each activity actually started or Forecasting when this activity will start, to know whether the date in this column is actual or forecast look for the letter A after the date, it mean this date is a history and ACTUAL see activities no. A1080, New 16, A1083, FFB4001001 …etc.
+6- Actual / Forecast Start: This is a record of the project history, when each activity started or Forecasting when this activity will start, to know whether the date in this column is actual or forecast look for the letter A after the date, it means this date is history and ACTUAL.

-7-BL Project finish: BL is a shortcut to Base Line which represent the planned finish as per the Baseline schedule and these values are fixed.
+7-BL Project finish: BL is a shortcut to Base Line which represents the planned finish as per the Baseline schedule and these values are fixed.

-8-Actual / Forecast Finish: This is recording of the project history, when each activity actually finished or forecasting when this activity will Finish.
+8-Actual / Forecast Finish: This is a record of the project history, when each activity is finished, or forecasting when this activity will finish.

-9-Variance BL Project Finish: This indicates the variance between BL Project finish (Item no. 7) and Actual / Forecast Finish (Item no. 8), and this highlight whether the schedule is ahead or behind the Base Line and how many days the variance.
+9-Variance BL Project Finish: This indicates the variance between BL Project Finish (Item no. 7) and Actual / Forecast Finish (Item no. 8), and this highlights whether the schedule is ahead or behind the Base Line and how many days of variance.